 Hello everyone.
 My name is Tim Stoddart.
 I am thrilled to be able to put forth some content for Plum Productions Media.
-I am the CEO of Stodzy Inc. We are an SEO and digital media company located in Boca Raton Florida.
-Over the years, I have witnessed the rise of video content.
+I am the CEO of Stodzy, Inc. Over the years, I have witnessed the rise of video content.
 Creating quality video for your company or brand is more important then ever.
 I know what you’re thinking.
 “Can I do this on my own without hiring a production company?”
 The answer is yes you can.
 But whenever possible, I would recommend hiring a video production company.
 We live in an amazing new world.
 Every other day it seems that there are new inventions, new technologies and new innovations designed to streamline our lives.
 We have more options then ever.
 The smart phone is at the top of the list of “most important inventions of our lifetimes.”
 One area that the smart phone has really impacted has been video production. iPhones now shoot and record at 4k which is an extremely clear video quality considering how small the camera is.
 It’s no wonder so many small brands are taking it upon themselves to start creating their own video content.

 “But just because you can, doesn’t mean you should.”

 I would agree that there are advantages to shooting video on your own.
 Speed is a factor.
 If you shoot a video on your phone you can have it posted on Facebook or YouTube in a manner of minutes.
 Also, spontaneity plays a role.
 It is very important to be able to hit record on a moments notice just in case you are a first hand witness of something amazing.
 Aside from those reasons, I still recommend using a video production company whenever possible.
 Let’s take a look at a few reasons why.